-PUBLIC OBSERVATION AND COVID-19 1-2 GENERAL OBSERVER GUIDELINES What Are Observers Allowed To Do?
+PUBLIC OBSERVATION AND COVID-19 1-3 GENERAL OBSERVER GUIDELINES What Are Observers Allowed To Do?
 What Are Observers Responsible For?
 What Are Observers NOT Allowed To Do?
-What Is The Registrar Of Voters Code Of Conduct?
-Members of the Media What Election Activities Can Be Observed?
-3-5 PRE-ELECTION DAY - GETTING STARTED Ballot Creation General Voting Equipment Preparation and Testing Vote-by-Mail (VBM) Ballot Processing What Can I Observe?
+Registrar Of Voters Facility Operations Members of the Media What Election Activities Can Be Observed?
+4-6 PRE-ELECTION DAY - GETTING STARTED Ballot Creation General Voting Equipment Preparation and Testing Vote-by-Mail (VBM) Ballot Processing What Can I Observe?
 Who Can Observe?
 What Can I Challenge?
 How Do I Challenge?
-How Are Ballots Processed?
-6-12 VOTE CENTER OPERATIONS Hours of Operations Opening Vote Centers Closing Vote Centers Street Index What Are Observers NOT Allowed To Do?
-What Are The Rights of Election Observers?
-What Are The Rights of the Media?
-What Are The Rights Of Poll Watchers?
-What Are The Rights Of The Media?
-Language Assistance under the Voting Rights Act and California Election Cod.
-13-16

-POST-ELECTION DAY - COUNTING THE VOTES 17-20

-The Canvass of The Vote

-Observation

-Work Area Requirements

-Phases

-Conditional Voter Registration

-Risk Limiting Audits

-APPENDIX A: Voting System Reference: Glossary and Security Features 22-29

-APPENDIX B: Statutory Reference 30-49

-APPENDIX C: Voter Bill of Rights 50-51
+How Are VBM Ballots Processed?
+7-12 POST-ELECTION DAY - COUNTING THE VOTES Observation Work Area Requirements Phases Semifinal Official Results Official Canvass Conditional Voter Registration/Provisional Ballots CVR Procedures One Percent Manual Tally Risk-Limiting Audits 13-17 APPENDIX A: Voting System Reference: Glossary and Security Features 18-26 APPENDIX B: Statutory Reference 27-48 APPENDIX C: Voter Bill of Rights 49-50